-- videotaping a friend having sex with a person who has passed out drunk at a party; - helping a friend to drug the friend's date's drink; and - encouraging students to engage in sexual activity when one knows those students to be incapacitated by drugs or alcohol.
+- videotaping a friend having sex with a person who has passed out drunk at a party; - helping a friend to drug the friend's date's drink; and - encouraging students to engage in sexual activity when one knows those students to be incapacitated by drugs or alcohol. - g.
+Consent

-g.
-Affirmative Consent

 Consent is an understandable exchange of affirmative words or actions, which indicate a willingness by all parties to participate in mutually agreed upon sexual activity.
 Consent must be informed, freely and actively given.
 It is the responsibility of the initiator to obtain clear and affirmative responses at each stage of sexual involvement.
 Whether an individual has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.
-For example, a position of influence could include supervisory or disciplinary authority.